English

 • Music Production

-Applicants working across a range of styles, including jazz and crossover genres, are welcome and will be supported within the pathway that best reflects their primary focus.
+Applicants working across a range of styles, including crossover genres, are welcome and will be supported within the pathway that best reflects their primary focus.

 The Diploma includes two study options.
 Students may enrol on the subsidiary diploma alongside A Levels in one or two other subjects, or choose the extended diploma, which is a single vocational qualification equivalent in size to three A Levels.

-The programme will be led by Andrew Williams, Head of Academic Music, and would integrate fully with Purcell’s wider musical life, facilities and performance opportunities.
+The programme is led by Andrew Williams, Head of Academic Music, and integrates fully with Purcell’s wider musical life, facilities and performance opportunities.

 This pathway is intended for students who wish to combine high-level musical training with a realistic, forward-looking preparation for higher education and professional music careers.